๐Ÿ“บMass Media and Society

 Why This Matters

-Understanding media conglomerates isn't just about knowing which company owns which studio—it's about grasping how concentrated ownership shapes the information environment you navigate every day.
+Understanding media conglomerates isn't about memorizing which company owns which studio.
+It's about grasping how concentrated ownership shapes the information environment you navigate every day.
 When you're tested on mass media and society, you're really being asked to analyze media consolidation, vertical integration, synergy, and the tension between profit motives and public interest.
-These companies don't just distribute content; they control the pipeline from creation to consumption, influencing everything from what stories get told to how political discourse unfolds.
+These companies control the pipeline from creation to consumption, influencing everything from what stories get told to how political discourse unfolds.

 Legacy Entertainment Giants